ClusterCockpit/cc-backend/configs/README.md

 ## Configuration Options

 * `addr`: Type string.
 Address where the http (or https) server will listen on (for example: 'localhost:80').
 Default `:8080`.
+* `apiAllowedIPs`: Type string array.
+Addresses from which the secured API endpoints (/users and other auth related endpoints)  can be reached
 * `user`: Type string.
 Drop root permissions once .env was read and the port was taken.
 Only applicable if using privileged port.
 * `group`: Type string.
 Drop root permissions once .env was read and the port was taken.
 Only applicable if using privileged port.
 * `disable-authentication`: Type bool.
 Disable authentication (for everything: API, Web-UI, ...).
 Default `false`.